drhayes/drhayes.io/src/now.md

 title: Now
 description: What am I doing right now.
 layout: page.njk
-updated: 2020-11-17
+updated: 2021-1-22
 ---

 What I'm doing right now.

 ## Text

-Getting into habit of updating site with notes and things.
+Trying to stay in the habit of updating my site on the regular.

 Doing a decent job of updating Now and [Projects][].
 Not doing as good a job at tending to my notes.
 Trying to carefully read [How to Take Smart Notes][smartnotes]